Om-Kamath/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+The Aura smart clock enhances productivity for studying and cooking.

+**For Studying:** Its Pomodoro mode and precise timers boost focus and time management, while the minimalist design minimizes distractions and motivational quotes provide encouragement.

+**For Cooking:** Easy-to-use timers ensure accurate recipe execution, and the hands-free, durable design makes it practical for a busy kitchen.

+#### Prototype 1

 ![Prototype](https://github.com/Om-Kamath/Interactive-Lab-Hub/blob/c802bd0e855097efe241ffa9aa690ef001f6d59d/Lab%202/proto.png)

+#### Prototype 2
 ![Newer Prototype](https://github.com/Om-Kamath/Interactive-Lab-Hub/blob/c802bd0e855097efe241ffa9aa690ef001f6d59d/Lab%202/proto_with_quotes.png)

 # Prep for Part 2